 - night sweats

-Occasionally, your spleen or liver may also swell, but mononucleosis is almost never fatal.
+Occasionally, your spleen or liver may also swell, but mononucleosis is rarely ever fatal.

 Mono is hard to distinguish from other common viruses such as the flu.
-If your symptoms do not improve after one or two weeks of home treatment such as resting, getting enough fluids, and eating healthy foods, see your doctor.
+If your symptoms don’t improve after one or two weeks of home treatment such as resting, getting enough fluids, and eating healthy foods, see your doctor.

-A doctor can usually diagnose mono based on the presence of symptoms such as a fever, a sore throat, and swollen lymph glands.
-The age of the patient is also a good indicator, since mono usually occurs in teenagers.
-Blood tests may be used to confirm the diagnosis:
+Your doctor can usually diagnose mono based on the presence of symptoms such as a fever, a sore throat, and swollen lymph glands.
+Your age is also a good indicator.
+Mono usually occurs in teenagers, but it can occur in people at any age.

 White Blood Cell Count

 A mono infection typically causes your body to produce more white blood cells as it tries to defend itself.
-A high white blood cell count cannot confirm an infection with EBV, but the result suggests that it is a strong possibility.
+A high white blood cell count cannot confirm an infection with EBV, but the result suggests that it’s a strong possibility.